OpenTechSchool-Brussels/generative-art-with-processing/Particle-system.markdown

 void draw() {

-  // Variables.
-Accessing them.
-  p1.x = 5;
+  // Here how you can access each separate Variables. p1.x = 5;
   p1.y = p2.y + p3.y;

-  // Method.
-Using them.
+  // Here are some useful methods.

-  p1.set(42, 42); // Setting both values at the same time float distance = p3.mag(); // Return the mag of the PVector, its lenght p1.random2D(); // Set p1 as a random 2D vector with a unitary lenght (p3.mag() == 0)
+  // Setting both values at the same time p1.set(42, 42);

+  // Return the mag of the PVector, its length float distance = p3.mag();

+  // Set p1 as a random 2D vector with a length of 1
+  p1.random2D();

-  // Unfortunately we can't use classic + - * / operators, we hence need the next methods p1.add(p2); // Add p2 to p1
+  // Unfortunately we can't use classic + - * / operators.
+  // Instead, we use the next methods p1.add(p2); // Add p2 to p1
   p3.sub(p2); // Substract p2 to p3
   p1.mult(5); // Multiple both x and y by 5